Tom Cooper (cricketer): Later career (2014–present)

 Despite having lost his contract with South Australia, Cooper continued to play for them in both the One Day Cup and the Sheffield Shield.
 He top-scored for the Redbacks in the Sheffield Shield with 736 runs at an average of 38.73, and midway through the season he'd played enough matches to get upgraded to a contract.
 Cooper's form, along with a successful Shield season for the Redbacks, meant at the end of the season he was able to play in the first Sheffield Shield final of his career.
 After the season he was given a new contract with South Australia for the 2017–18 season.

+On 13 October 2019, Cooper achieved his highest first-class score with an unbeaten 271 against Victoria.
+This was the highest score by a South Australian batter since Darren Lehmann's 301 in the 2005–06 Sheffield Shield season.
 In November 2019, following strong performances in domestic games in Australia, Aaron Finch suggested that Cooper could play for Australia in the 2020 ICC Men's T20 World Cup, with Finch saying "he brings a lot to the team with bat and ball, and in the field".

 In April 2021, Cooper was one of five players to be dropped by the South Australia cricket team, following a season without any wins.
 In June 2022, Cooper played for the Netherlands against England, a gap of almost nine years since his last ODI match.